OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/word-api-1-1-requirement-set.md

 # What's new in Word JavaScript API 1.1

-Word JavaScript API 1.1 is the first version of the API.
-It is the only Word-specific requirement set supported by Excel 2016.
+WordApi 1.1 is the first requirement set of the Word JavaScript API.
+It's the only Word API requirement set supported by Word 2016.

-## API List
+## API list

-The following is a complete list of APIs added as part of the WordApi 1.1 requirement set.
+The following table lists the APIs added as part of the WordApi 1.1 requirement set.

 | Class | Fields | Description |
 |:---|:---|:---|